volkodava/transfer-api/README.md

 The API designed as a REST APIs with JSON payload.

-Transfer processing consists of the following steps:
+Transfer processing consists of the following steps (see picture below):
 - register transfer (single thread, thread-1)
 - validate transfer (single thread, thread-1)
 - withdraw money from the source account (single thread, thread-1)